 I will start by saying that I have been wanting to be a breeder since I was a child.
 Never have I had this passion so intensely and long-lived in any of my many ventures.
 My first (and only) "oops" litter occurred when I was 11 years old.
 I know, not really my fault, but in those days, our beagle "Baby" lived outside in a dog house, and a neighboring rover I called "Benji" got her through the fence.
-Baby was spayed after I raised and placed her five precious pups with family.
+Baby was spayed after I raised and placed her five precious pups with family and friends.
 My grandparents raised German Shepherds and Collies.
 It's in my blood.

 Animal Shelter Days

 As a teenager, I volunteered at our local, high-kill animal shelter.
 I put in a full time schedule and witnessed the daily euthanasia of countless dogs, cats, puppies, and kittens - all temperaments, sizes, and ages.
 I attempted to educate everyone on responsible pet ownership.
 The control officers loved the animals.
 It made them cry on many occasions to put down perfect animals, but I never blamed them.
 It was the lack of knowledge and education of the general public that was responsible for so many needless deaths.